SonicMastr/Pigs-In-A-Blanket/README.md

 - libSceAppMgr_stub.a

 ### Check the "Samples" folder for examples of how to use PIB to initialize OpenGLES 2.0 with EGL or GLFW.
 Yes.
 We have a GLFW3 port for the vita.
-You can built it here: https://github.com/SonicMastr/glfw-vita<br>Note: Button Mapping is not correct for anything but the Cross button.
-Hats and Analog Input are perfect.
-Also supports Touch.
+You can use it by simply including it in your project as normal or build it here: https://github.com/SonicMastr/glfw-vita<br>Note: Button mapping is perfect and there's full touchscreen support.

 To install Piglet on your Vita, just use the [Pigs in a Blanket Configuration Tool](https://github.com/SonicMastr/PIB-Configuration-Tool)